oalt/MDD4All.SpecIF.Microservice/SpecIF_Backend_Docker_Image_Readme.md

 ## Ports

-The SpecIF Backend is accessible over 888 (https) and 887 (http, redirect to https) -p \<outsideport\>:888 -p \<outsideport\>:887
+The SpecIF Backend is accessible over 888 (https) and 887 (http, redirect to https, if not disabled) -p \<outsideport\>:888 -p \<outsideport\>:887

 ## Access SpecIF